 Do they turn to historical sales data?
 Maybe go with what the customers expect?
 Play to brand’s identity and hope it’s enough?

 If they stock too much variety, they may lack focus and create confusion among their customers.
 Not being clear on the store’s identity can alienate customers and negatively impact repeat sales.
-If the product mix is limited or narrow, there is always a looming risk of being dominated by a competitor who has a better inventory mix or size.
+If the product mix is too narrow, there is always a looming risk of losing customers to large players that cater to many tastes and preferences.

 Often, hitting the sweet spot for a brand gets tricky.
 Figuring out what products to sell and which to leave out of the assortment requires some fine tuning.
 While there has been significant improvement with a customer-centric approach in the age of social media marketing and instant feedbacks, retailers are still fighting to make headway when it comes to merchandise planning- a set of interlinked decisions made months ahead of the collection’s preview.